 Architectural shingles are often called architectural laminated roofing shingles, dimensional shingles, or simply laminated shingles.
 All of these names refer to the same product.
 The word describes the way the shingles are built.
 Manufacturers bond two or more layers of material together to create a thicker, heavier shingle.
 This structure gives architectural shingles their durability, texture, and multi-dimensional look.

 If you see the term “laminated,” “architectural,” or “dimensional” in product descriptions, it is talking about this same multi-layer design.
-The names vary, but the roofing material is the same.
+The names vary, but the roofing materials are the same.

 How Long Do Architectural Shingles Last?

 Architectural shingles typically last 30 to 50 years.
 Their lifespan depends on the brand, the home’s ventilation, and the quality of the installation.
-Maryland weather plays a role too.
-Humidity, wind, summer heat, and winter freeze cycles all place stress on a roof over time.
+Weather plays a role too.
+Humidity, wind, summer heat, and icy winters all place stress on a roof over time.

-Poor attic ventilation is also one of the fastest ways to shorten the life of an architectural shingle roof.
+Poor attic ventilation is also one of the fastest ways to shorten the life of an architectural roofing shingle roof.
 We have seen roofs age in half the expected time simply because hot air could not escape the attic.
-When installers fail to balance intake and exhaust airflow, heat builds beneath the shingles.
+When contractors fail to balance intake and exhaust airflow, heat builds beneath the shingles and throughout the roof assembly.
 This causes the asphalt to dry out faster, increases granule loss, and leads to early cracking and curling.

 30-Year Architectural Roof Shingles